Well, the windows & frames have for the time being, Won!

 Looking at several photos, it shows the deck exposed under the railing.

-The color photos show the deck that is exposed on the outside of the hull is painted a bottom red or a reddish brown.
+The color photos show the deck that is exposed on the outside of the

 I do not have reddish brown but I have lots of hull bottom red. (primer)